 Our campus has limited resources available to all students.
-These resources can be signed out on a daily basis but are not to leave the AEI site.
+These resources can be signed out daily but are not to leave the AEI site.

 Students can access partner colleges' libraries to use their resources through the college Inter Library Lending program and on-line e-library resources.
 A valid student card is required.
 All borrowing and return of materials is the sole responsibility of the borrowing student.